 TYPES OF HAZARD/ EXPOSURE ACUTE HAZ SYMPTO PREVENTION FIRST AID/ FIRE FIGHTING FIRE In case of fire in the surroundings: use appropriate extinguishing media.
 EXPLOSION EXPOSURE AVOID ALL CONTACT! •INHALATION Local exhaust or breathing proto ection.
 Fresh air, rest. •SKIN Protective gloves.
 Protective clo othing.
 Remove contaminated clothes.
-Rinse and then wash skin with water and soap. •EYES Safety spectacles or eye protect combination with breathing protection. ion in First rinse with plenty of water for several minutes (remove contact lenses if easily possible), then take to a doctor. •INGESTION Do not eat, drink, or smoke dur work. ing Rinse mouth.
+Rinse and then wash skin with water and soap. •EYES Safety spectacles or eye protection in combination with breathing protection.
+First rinse with plenty of water for several minutes (remove contact lenses if easily possible), then take to a doctor. •INGESTION Do not eat, drink, or smoke during work.
+Rinse mouth.
 Refer for medical attention.
-SPILLAGE E DISPOSAL STORAGE PACKAGING & LABELLIN riate, moisten first to efully collect remainder, place.
-Do NOT let this ontain effluent from fire .
+SPILLAGE E DISPOSAL STORAGE PA PA CKAGING & LABELLING Provision to contain effluent from fire extinguishing.
 Well closed.
-R: S: SF EE IMPORTA NT INFORMATION ON BAC K ICSC: 0730 Prepared in the context of cooperation between the International Programme on Chemical Safety & the Commission of the European Communities (C) IPCS CEC 1994.
+S: SEE IMPORTANT INFORMATION ON BACK ICSC: 0730 Prepared in the context of cooperation between the International Programme on Chemical Safety & the Commission of the European Communities (C) IPCS CEC 1994.
 No modifications to the International version have been made except to add the OSHA PELs, NIOSH RELs and NIOSH IDLH values.